unitag/Engine-API/Reference.md

 Field | Description | Markup
 ------|-------------|-------
 `step` | Defines the step to consider.
-By default, consider all access to this operation. | Yes.
+By default, consider all accesses to this operation. | Yes.
 `from` | Defines the lower bound of the time period taken into account.
 Unlimited by default. | Yes, but only a numeric timestamp is accepted.
 `to` | Defines the upper bound of the time period taken into account.
 Unlimited by default. | Yes, but only a numeric timestamp is accepted.
 `duration` | Defines the length of the time period taken into account.
 Default is unlimited if no `unit` is specified, `1` otherwise. | Yes.